chuchuluco/hugo-personal/content/posts/5-songs-i-love/index.md

 Aaaaand that’s about it, for now at least.
 I love music and have so much more songs to share and give my feelings about, but I wanted to keep this post a little more short, and kind of give my “whys” and make “stupid read-like-this jokes” that I didn't plan on doing.
 I will most likely do more posts about music and songs I love.
 Finally, I hope you had a nice time reading and at least listen to one of the songs I mentioned, if not, then go fu…

-Hard cut to credits.
+>Hard cut to credits.

-In loving memory of the most loving grandma, Maria del Carmen Loera and Alberto “Pato” Mendoza, a great friend with a big heart and a fucked up sense of humor, just as black as mine.
+*In loving memory of the most loving grandma, Maria del Carmen Loera and Alberto “Pato” Mendoza, a great friend with a big heart and a fucked up sense of humor, just as black as mine.*

 Produced and Directed by yours truly,
 Oscar Fdz
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzNzkyNDQ4Nl19
+eyJoaXN0b3J5IjpbMTkxNzg1OTI1OF19
 -->